-Translation:Excuse me, does this bus leave from Cairo?
+Translation:Excuse me, is this bus leaving from Cairo?

 If it is "This bus," you are probably looking at it.
 Why would you ever ask what city a bus that you were looking at was leaving from?
 You might ask "is this bus ARRIVING from Cairo, or COMING from Cairo."
 You are twisting up our brains with these nonsensical, illogical sentences.